The fundamental theorem of cubical small cancellation theory: Fundamental theorem of classical small cancellation

-\begin{thm}[Greendlinger, \cite{greendlinger}] Let $X$ be a $C(6)$-complex and $D\to X$ a minimal disc diagram.
-Then $D$ satisfies $3$-Greendlinger Condition.\end{thm} \begin{proof} We prove the theorem inductively on the number of cells.
+\begin{thm} Let $X$ be a $\mathrm C(6)$-complex and $D\to X$ a minimal disc diagram.
+Then $D$ satisfies $3$-Greendlinger Condition.\end{thm} \begin{proof} We prove the theorem inductively on the number of $2$-cells.
 It suffices to check $3$-Greendlinger Condition for a disc diagram $D$ with no disconnecting cells.
 Indeed, if $D$ has a disconnecting cell, i.e.\ $D=D_1\cup_{C} D_2$, then by the induction assumption they both satisfy $3$-Greendlinger Condition and by Lemma $2.2$ so does $D$.
 If $D$ is a single cell, there is nothing to prove.
 If $D$ consists of two cells, then it is a ladder.
 From now on we assume that $D$ has no disconnecting cells and that it has $\geq3$ cells.
-By Lemma~\ref{nodisconnect} the internal subdiagram $\text{Int}_D$ is nontrivial and connected.
-The internal subdiagram $\text{Int}_D$ is a minimal disc diagram with fewer internal cells than $D$ and by the induction assumption $\text{Int}_D$ satisfies $3$-Greendlinger Condition.
+By Lemma~\ref{nodisconnect} the internal subdiagram $\text{Int}_D$ is a minimal disc diagram with fewer internal cells than $D$ and by the induction assumption $\text{Int}_D$ satisfies $3$-Greendlinger Condition.

 We now consider different cases depending on what $\text{Int}_D$ is and we show that in every case there are at least three exposed cells in $D$.
 The case of a ladder is the last one.